 - Pain when your child urinates

-How can I help my child manage vaginitis?
+How can I help my child manage her symptoms?

-- Do not let your child use irritating products in her vagina.
+- Do not let your child use irritating products in your vagina.
 Examples include bubble baths and perfumed soaps.
 The vagina is delicate and easily irritated.

-How can I help my child prevent vaginitis?
+How can I help my child prevent infections?

-- Teach your child to wipe from front to back after she urinates or has a bowel movement.
-This will prevent germs from getting into your child's vagina.
+- Remind your child to wipe from front to back after she urinates or has a bowel movement.
+This will prevent germs from getting into her vagina.